apollographql/apollo-client/docs/source/development-testing/static-typing.md

 ## Using `TypeDocumentNode`

-In TypeScript, all APIs that take `DocumentNode` parameters may alternatively take `TypeDocumentNode<Data, Variables>`.
-This type has the same JavaScript representation but allows the APIs to infer the data and variable types instead of requiring you to specify types explicitly at the call site.
-This technique could allow us to modify the [`useQuery` example](#usequery) above to use type inference:
+In TypeScript, all APIs that intake `DocumentNode` can alternatively take `TypeDocumentNode<Data, Variables>`.
+This type has the same JavaScript representation, but enables APIs to infer the data and variable types (instead of requiring you to explicitly specify types upon invocation).

+This technique enables us to modify the [`useQuery` example](#usequery) above to use a type inference:

 ```tsx
 import React from 'react';